yes-buzhaobin/comp308proj/README.md

-This project was reformed from then assignment03.
+This project was reformed from the assignment03.